You lace up your running shoes and expect to have a focused run where you can relax and find your stride.

 If you frequently wear glasses in your day-to-day life, it’s easier to just wear glasses when you run.
 You may own and occasionally wear contact lenses, but if you find them to be a hassle, then wearing glasses while you run is much more convenient.

 Glasses—especially prescription glasses—have photochromic lenses that provide UV protection.
 This can reduce the risk of cataracts, pinguecula or corneal sunburn—photokeratitis—and wrinkles.
-While wrinkles can add to your charm, UV rays can cause irreversible damage to the eye which could be more of a challenge to live with.
+While wrinkles can add to your charm, UV rays can cause irreversible damage to the eye, which could be more of a challenge to live with.

 Wind and Dust Protection

 Your eyes are more protected from wind, dust particles, and debris when wearing glasses.
 If you get a speck of dust in your eye when you’re wearing contacts, it can work its way under the lens.
 If you’re out on trails, glasses also protect your eyes from the occasional stray branch that you forget to duck.

 When you’re running, you may not be able to clean your contacts thoroughly, which increases your risk of infection.

 Runners may find that their eyes feel dry and irritated after a run, as contact lenses reduce the amount of oxygen that reaches the eye, whereas glasses allow for air circulation.

 Better for Sensitive Eyes